sudokrew/javascript-project-best-practices/README.md

 * An ever evolving and changing best practices document for how we build JavaScript applications.
 Some of this is JavaScript, some is our engineering process agnostic of a particular stack or language.

 * __DISCLAIMER__: This is what we determine over time works for us.
 We are a dev shop that work on many small to medium size projects at once with things that can change daily.
 If this wouldn't work for you that's cool, we're sorry.
-Suggestions welcome.
+Contributions welcome.

 ## Table of Contents
 1. [Documentation](#documentation)